Clay oven: Fuel

 Many types of fuel or a combination of fuels can heat an earthen oven.
 Dried animal dung, dried bird droppings, chopped and dried tree branches or tree trimmings, wood chips, charcoal, were all used as potential fuels, depending on the country.

-In Yemen, they made use of combustible fuels that were made available to them, the best wood comprising ḍahya (Arabic: الضهياء = Acacia asak) or qaraḍ (Arabic: قرض = Acacia etbaica; A. nilotica kraussiana), and which was usually sold in the Wood Market.
+In Yemen, they made use of combustible fuels that were made available to them, the best wood comprising ḍahya (Arabic: الضهياء = Acacia asak) or qaraḍ (Arabic: قرظ = Acacia etbaica; A. nilotica kraussiana), and which was usually sold in the Wood Market.
 The poor made use of tamarisk trees (Tamarix nilotica) for kindling.

 Occasionally, there was no need for a large fire, such as when they baked laḥūḥ (the sponge-like flat bread), or when roasting kernels, legumes and grain, and things similar.
 In such cases, they merely made use of a light and inexpensive heating material.
 For this purpose, the Arab women would carry large baskets of leaves and splinters upon their heads, such which fall from the trees, especially the deciduous leaves of the tamarisk, which is plenteous there and is called hamal.
 Briquettes prepared from the waste droppings of animals were also used to light a fire in the clay oven, and which are processed and dried by the Arab villagers.
 The best of these were those made from the droppings of sheep, and the least useful of them all were those made from donkey manure.